aristotle-malichetty/customer-segmentation-product-recommendation-engine/README.md

 ## How to Use This Repository

 1. Clone the repository to your local machine.
-2. Review the Proposal_for_Acme_Innovations.pdf for a detailed project overview and methodology.
+2. Review the **Proposal for Acme Innovations.pdf** for a detailed project overview and methodology.
-3. Examine the Final_Project.R file for the complete data analysis and modeling process.
+3. Examine the **Customer Segmentation - Product Recommendation Project.R** file for the complete data analysis and modeling process.
 4. Ensure you have R and the required packages installed (see Dependencies section).
 5. Place the customer_data.csv and customer_purchase_history_final.csv files in the appropriate directory.
 6. Run the R script to reproduce the analysis and generate insights.